Eating Disorder Residential Treatment: Realistic Goals versus Fantasies

 - Category: Psychotherapy and Recovery Work

-I'm always concerned when someone says that "some kind of support might be needed after" a residential treatment experience.
+I'm always concerned when someone says that "some kind of support might be neededafter" an eating disorder residential treatment experience.

-To me this phrase reflects a naive hope that a person can go away ill, come back cured and the burden of the illness will be lifted off everyone involved.
+To me this phrase reflects a naive hope that a person can go away ill, come back cured and the burden of the eating disorder lifted off everyone involved.

-Residential treatment can help people get on the recovery path.
+Yes, eating disorder residential treatment can help people get on their recovery path.
 After residential treatment people with eating disorders still have to walk that path, or climb or crawl or, as 12-step says, "trudge" their way to recovery.

 When you know you are working toward progress, even when you are backsliding a bit, you can keep your energy directed on the healing task in front of you.
 You might feel frustrated at times.
-Who doesn't?
-But you can handle feelings of frustration.
-We've all had lots of practice with that.
+But you learn to handle feelings of frustration without acting out.
+That's a hallmark of eating disorder recovery.

-When you know that in-patient is a first, not a last step you can be less hard on yourself.
+When you know that eating disorder residential treatment a first, not a last step you can be less critical of yourself.
 You can ease into the program and do the best you can.
 You don't have to feel a sense of failure..

-By putting yourself in a healing environment you are making yourself a winner.
-When that healing environment becomes your own inner self, your recovery becomes more solid.
+By putting yourself in a residential healing environment you are making yourself a winner.
+When that healing environment becomes your own inner healthy environment, your recovery becomes more solid.

-The transition between in-patient treatment and solid inner recovery is usually long term psychotherapy.
+The transition between eating disorder residential treatment and solid inner recovery is usually long term psychotherapy.
 How long is long?
 It's long enough to make that internal healing environment in you as solid as can be.